-Study commissioned by the CCT-RT identified extremely high rates of abuse associated with specific egistrars as well as registration features, such as mass registrations, which appear to enable abuse.
-Study concluded that registration restrictions correlate with abuse, which means that there are many the to account in order to extrapolate cross-TLD abuse trends for specific registry operators and registrars.
-Study has highlighted certain behaviors that are diametrically opposed to encouraging consumer trust in n registries and registrars appear to either positively encourage or at the very least willfully ignore DNS navior needs to be identified rapidly and action must be taken by ICANN compliance as deemed ditional studies need to be of an ongoing nature, collecting relevant data concerning DNS abuse at both d registry level.
-The data should be regularly published, thereby enabling the community and ICANN articular to identify registries and registrars that need to come under greater compliance scrutiny and uch behavior eradicated.
+The DNS Abuse Study commissioned by the CCT-RT identified extremely high rates of abuse associated with specific registries and registrars as well as registration features, such as mass registrations, which appear to enable abuse.
+Moreover, the Study concluded that registration restrictions correlate with abuse, which means that there are many factors for which to account in order to extrapolate cross-TLD abuse trends for specific registry operators and registrars.
+The DNS Abuse Study has highlighted certain behaviors that are diametrically opposed to encouraging consumer trust in the DNS.
+Certain registries and registrars appear to either positively encourage or at the very least willfully ignore DNS abuse.
+Such behavior needs to be identified rapidly and action must be taken by ICANN compliance as deemed necessary.

+Details: The additional studies need to be of an ongoing nature, collecting relevant data concerning DNS abuse at both the registrar and registry level.
+The data should be regularly published, thereby enabling the community and ICANN compliance in particular to identify registries and registrars that need to come under greater compliance scrutiny and thereby have such behavior eradicated.

+То Priority level

+ICANN Board, the High

+Registry

+Stakeholders

+Group, the

+Registrar

+Stakeholders

+Group, the Generic

+Names Supporting

+Organization and

+the Subsequent

+Procedures PDP

+WG, SSR2 Review

+Team

-To ICANN Board, the Registry Stakeholders Group, the Registrar Stakeholders Group, the Generic Names Supporting Organization and the Subsequent Procedures PDP WG, SSR2 Review ports the recommendation that ICANN conduct ongoing research on DNS abuse, but cautions against using the DNS Abuse Study as and strongly opposes the use and publication of data from DAAR.
+The RysG supports the recommendation that ICANN conduct ongoing research on DNS abuse, but cautions against using the DNS Abuse Study to come to any conclusions and strongly opposes the use and publication of data from DAAR.